minnojs/minnojs-blog/_posts/2019-11-28-Fullscreen-mode.md

 Some older versions of Safari do not support keyboard input when in fullscreen mode.
-If you are writing a study using keyboard input, and expect users to use older devices you should explicitly note this chalenge within the instructions.
+If you are writing a study using keyboard input, and expect users to use older devices you should explicitly note this problem within the instructions.